iterative/ldb-resources/documentation/formats.md

 ## Metadata and annotation formats

 LDB stores, searches and versions metadata and annotations in JSON.
 LDB does not dictate any specific schema, and just needs to understand how specific data objects (e.g. `cat1.png`) are related to information that describes it (e.g. `cat1.json`, or some JSON array that references `cat1.png`).
-Different *brand-name* dataset formats may employ incompatible ways to encode this relation, so specific format can be requested under the `--format` flag in INDEX and INSTANTIATE commands.
+Different *brand-name* dataset formats may employ incompatible ways to encode this relation, so LDB commands like INDEX and INSTANTIATE might need an explicit argument to specify a format under the `--format` flag.

 Here is what is supported so far: